cisocrgroup/Lexicon/README.md

-This directory is here only for a historical reasons and will soon be deleted.
+This directory is here for historical reasons only and will soon be deleted.

 The lexical resources now reside at https://github.com/cisocrgroup/Resources/tree/master/lexica